desihub/desidatamodel/doc/index.rst

     Here is how you make a :doc:`direct link to a file <imaging/data/decam/YYYYMMDD/DECam>`

-desiDataModel Python Package
+desidatamodel Python Package
 ============================

-.. automodule:: desiDataModel
+.. automodule:: desidatamodel
    :members:

-.. automodule:: desiDataModel.stub
+.. automodule:: desidatamodel.stub
    :members:
    :imported-members: